-21. The 1998 policy integrating a rights-based approach to sustainable human development and the 2001 policy on indigenous peoples are of particular relevance to the implementation of the UNDP CSO policy.
+21. The 1998 policy integrating a rights-based approach to sustainable human development and the 2001 policy on indigenous peoples are of particular relevance to the implementation of the UNDP-CSO policy.

-Box 2.
 UNDP human rights policy and CSOs

-UNDP support for human rights will respond to national needs and priorities as identified by government as well as by NGOs.
+UNDP support for human rights will respond to national needs and priorities as identified by governments and NGOs.
 UNDP will need to devise policies that enable it to work with civil society organizations and NGOs in such countries.
-Most important, UNDP must develop a firm policy to ensure that its development programmes do not become vehicles for human rights abuses-for example, in a country that excludes women, indigenous people or ethnic minorities from the benefits of development.
+Most important, UNDP must develop a firm policy to ensure that its development programmes do not become vehicles for human rights abuses - for example, in countries that exclude women, indigenous peoples or ethnic minorities from the benefits of development.
 In such countries, economic, social and cultural rights provide the obvious entry point for human rights-based sustainable human development programming.
-But UNDP will have to guard against neglecting political and civil rights and difficult questions of how to incorporate them in programmes in such countries will have to be addressed.
+But UNDP will have to guard against neglecting political and civil rights, and difficult questions of how to incorporate them in programmes in such countries will have to be addressed.